 - Use of some medicines contributes to stone formation in the urine.
 For example,

-- Rare genetic disorders that are inherited from parents or from the family line can increase a child’s risk of developing kidney stones.
+- Rare genetic disorders that are inherited from parents or from the family can increase kids’ risk of developing kidney stones.

 Some of the following treatments are used to eliminate the stones:

-- Nephrostomy Tube Procedure for Kidney Stones uses a small tube to drain the urine.
-If the kidney stone is blocking urine drainage, this tube is used so that damage to the kidney and infections can be curbed.
+- Nephrostomy Tube Procedure for Kidney Stones: This method uses a small tube to drain the urine if the kidney stone is blocking urine drainage.
+It helps prevent infections and helps curb the damage to the kidney.
 In this procedure, an external bag is used to drain the urine.

-- Ureteroscopy uses a small scope, which is sent through the urethra into the urinary bladder, then into the ureters and kidneys.
-Cameras fixed to the scope help doctors to locate and remove stones using various instruments.
+- Ureteroscopy: This method uses a small scope, which is sent through the urethra into the urinary bladder, then into the ureters and kidneys.
+Cameras fixed to the scope help doctors locate and remove stones using various instruments.

 - Increasing the fluid intake helps in increasing the urine formation and decreasing the quantities of mineral components that form stones.

-- Basil is known to help in stabilizing uric acid levels.
-This can prevent kidney stone formation.
+- Basil is known to help stabilise uric acid levels.
+It can prevent kidney stone formation.
 It also has acetic acid, which helps in dissolving some stones.

 - Pomegranate’s antioxidant properties might reduce the chances of developing stones.

-After treating the kidney stones, you might wonder, “Can children get kidney stones, again?”
-Children with a history of kidney stones have a chance of developing it again.
-However, the precautions can be taken to minimize the chances:
+After treating the kidney stones, you might wonder it children can get kidney stones again.
+Well, children with a history of kidney stones have a chance of developing it again.
+However, precautions, such as the ones given below, can be taken to minimise the chances:

 - Drinking water is the best solution.